PAE MobiLLM: Privacy-Aware and Efficient LLM Fine-Tuning on the Mobile Device via Additive Side-Tuning: Evaluation Results and Analysis

-\textbf{Total Communication Load.} As demonstrated on the MRPC dataset (Table~\ref{table:transmission}), all the other methods require iterative interactions with the server throughout the LLM FT process and lead to accumulated communication load proportional to sequence length $\times$ epoch number.
+\textbf{Total Communication Load.} As demonstrated in the Table~\ref{table:transmission}, all the other methods require iterative interactions with the server throughout the LLM FT process and lead to accumulated communication load proportional to the number of epoch.
 By contrast, PAE MobiLLM processes the entire training dataset within the first epoch.
 It has no need for subsequent activation transmissions and only has a fixed initial cost.
 This promisingly enables precise estimation of total bandwidth requirements, which is critical for distributed training orchestration.